dandi/handbook/docs/citing.md

 If the Dandiset has an associated publication, it may also be appropriate to cite the publication, but this does not replace the need to cite the Dandiset itself.

-Citing the Dandiset is important because it provides a direct link to the data used in your research, which can be used to verify your results and to facilitate reproducibility.
-It also provides credit to the data contributors and helps us track the impact of the data DANDI hosts.
+Citing the Dandiset and other datasets is important because it provides a direct link to the data used in your research.
+That is crucial, because it:
+  - allows others to better understand and verify your results, and facilitates reproducibility,
+  - connects your work to other research using the same dataset,
+  - provides credit to the data collectors and maintainers,
+  - helps track the impact of DANDI and other data archives.

 Data availability statements